Apply to MC

 All graduate programs require submission of nationally-recognized standardized test results.

 For students pursuing the M.B.A. the Graduate Management Admission Test is required.
-The minimum score required is 350 for provisional admission and 400 for regular admission.
+The minimum score is set by the department with a 350 minimum.

 The Master of Science in Biology Medical Science requires either the GRE (Combined Score 850) or MCAT (minimum total score of 20) or DAT (minimum required score 15).